 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

 Breakfast is one of the most important meals of the day, but sometimes we have no time in the morning to make it!
 This leads to unhealthy choices on-the-go, but NO MORE!
-It’s so easy to make a healthy energy-boosting bowl of oatmeal in any flavor you like and the best part is you control the ingredients!
-For our upcoming backpacking trip, at the end of this month, I wanted us to have a healthy whole foods breakfast that was quick and easy to make, with flavors we could vary.
-Instant oatmeal was my answer; but I didn’t want to bring the instant oatmeal packets, found at our local grocery stores, because of all the unhealthy additives in them!
+It's so easy to make a healthy energy-boosting bowl of oatmeal in any flavor you like and the best part is you control the ingredients!
+For our upcoming backpacking trip, I wanted us to have a healthy whole foods breakfast that was quick and easy to make, with flavors we could vary.
+Instant oatmeal was my answer; but I didn't want to bring the instant oatmeal packets found at our local grocery stores, because of all the unhealthy additives in them!

 Quaker flavored instant oatmeal packets aren't as healthy as you might think